 Our dentists work with patients to determine the best sedation option for their needs.

 Sedation is an optional treatment to make your time at the dentist more relaxing.
 It is designed to ease anxiety in patients an can be administered to varying degrees during any procedure.
 Sedation creates a comfortable patient experience while in the dental chair.

 What are the types of sedation offered at Virginia Family Dentistry?

-The three major routes by which these medications are administered in dentistry are: oral, inhalation, and intravenous (IV).
+The three major routes by which these sedation options are administered at Virginia Family Dentistry are: oral, inhalation, and intravenous (IV).
 Prior to treatment, an evaluation with the dentist is made to assess the patient’s overall health and specific needs.
 When necessary, a consultation with the patient’s physician may also be required.
 The three modes of sedation are not only different in their administration, but in their level of anxiety and pain control.

-It has been suggested that you have an evaluation with one of the general dentists that have had additional training in advanced sedation techniques.
+We suggest an evaluation with one of our general dentists if you are considering sedation during your next procedure.
 They will further discuss your particular needs and make suggestions for your treatment.